edsousa84/officeWC/wcController/README.md

 The ESP8266 with the NodeMCU firmware executes Lua files.
 When booting the device it will look for a file called init.lua and execute this file.
 But first we will clear the device of every file

-1) In ESPlorer, click the format button to delete all files
+1) In ESPlorer, click the format button to delete all files.

 2) Next copy / paste the following code into the left hand box in ESPlorer.